JeremyAnsel/xwa_hooks/xwa_hook_hangars/zip/readme.txt

 CraftSelectionFighters define the crafts that appear when the mission player craft is a fighter.
 CraftSelectionCrafts define the crafts that appear in the Proving Ground.
 See "CraftSelectionTransports.txt", "CraftSelectionFighters.txt", "CraftSelectionCrafts.txt"

+# Hangar ambient sounds

+The ambient sounds are defined in "Wave\Sfx_HangarAmbient.lst" if the lst file exists, else default values are used.
+For each craft, there are 10 items.

 *** Notes ***